Oil Leaks When Car Is Parked: 8 Causes

 7. Damaged Rear Main Seal

-If you see engine oil dripping from the flywheel area of the engine or bell housing of the transmission, the chances are that the rear main seal is damaged.
+You may see oil dripping from the flywheel or bell housing.
+That likely means the rear main seal is damaged.

 8. PCV System Is Not Working Properly